gracieho/Project2_AIMachineLearning_Fintech_SydUni/README.md

 ## Methodology:

-- Build initial Machine Learning model to successfully recognises ASL digit hand signals.
+- Build initial Machine Learning model to successfully recognise ASL digit hand signals.
 (10 symbols).

 - Determine if the model can be re-fit for both ASL alphabet & digit hand signals.
-(35 symbols)
+(34 symbols.
+The symbols for J and Z are excluded as they are movement based.)

 - Test additional hand pictures to see how model responds to other hand shapes.